 Have A Referral Program

 One way to quickly attract micro-influencers into your marketing funnel is to create a referral program.
 This is a system that pays advertisers a reward for promoting the program to their followers.
-With this in place, you can efficiently recruit new micro-influencers into your team.
+With this in place, you can efficiently recruit new smaller influencers into your team.

 All you need to do is to create a dedicated referral page for each influencer.
 This means that each referral program should be tailored to your target influencer.
 To do this, you need referral software that can also create your b2b referral program.
 This is an application that will help you to launch your referral program in a few clicks.